YasinAlhadi/binary_trees/README.md

 # C - Binary trees
-0. a function that creates a binary tree node
+0. a function that creates a binary tree nodee